Australis-0/TriumphAndTragedy/README.md

 - `core/framework/ui/page_handler.js` handles all buttons and commands.
 - `core/framework/ui/topbar_handler.js` handles all topbar buttons (e.g. Country/Economy, etc).

+- `main.js` contains the main event handlers and startup order.
-- `main.js` contains an overview and directory of all files used in the bot.
+- `startup.js` contains a directory of all files used in the bot and startup functions.

 ## Documentation